 - Add screen

-I hope it makes sense but if you think the list should looks differently just remember – that’s fine.
+I hope it makes sense but if you think the list should look differently just remember – that’s fine.
 The final result is what matters – not the path you follow.

 Adding screen and its components

-This task along with its sub-tasks is pretty straight-forward.
-For header we use simple label.
-Next for controls we use buttons: reset button will puts all components to their starting positions, and start&stop button will animate our objects.
-For the animation board I used rectangle shape just with blue borders and white filling (transparent filling is also ok).
+This task along with its sub-tasks is pretty straightforward.
+For the header, we use a simple label.
+Next for controls, we use buttons: the reset button will put all components to their starting positions, and the start&stop button will animate our objects.
+For the animation board, I used a rectangle shape just with blue borders and white filling (transparent filling is also ok).

-Because for now we don’t need to put any logic inside controls, I think simple screen will be enough for you to implement this part of our demo app.
+Because for now, we don’t need to put any logic inside controls, I think a simple screen will be enough for you to implement this part of our demo app.

 Add airplane animation

-This will be our object that we’ll animate.
-Easiest way is to google some .png icon that is free to use (I used icon from here and rotate it in paint.net to face it upwards) and import it to app assets.
+This will be the object that we’ll animate.
+The easiest way is to google some .png icon that is free to use (I used the icon from here and rotate it in paint.net to face it upwards) and import it to app assets.

 Make airplane “fly”

 By “flying” I mean moving back and forth bouncing from board edges.
-And as it has been already mentioned in “Different ways of creating animation in PowerApps” section move is a defined change in time.
+And as it has been already mentioned in the “Different ways of creating animation in PowerApps” section move is a defined change in time.
 And there are 2 ways of achieving that: imperative-alike and declarative-alike.
-For now don’t bother that, I’ll explain it later, what is important now is that we’ll start with imperative-alike way.
-Reason: this was natural way of implementing dependent logic for me since on the beginning of my professional career I was starting as C# developer.
+For now, don’t bother that, I’ll explain it later, what is important now is that we’ll start with an imperative-alike way.
+Reason: this was a natural way of implementing dependent logic for me since at the beginning of my professional career I was starting as C# developer.

 So what we need is a timer that will produce ticks.
-Each tick triggers a change for registered object by calling its update function.
-In PowerApps for update function we’ll use OnSelect() event and this approach has 2 main advantages:
+Each tick triggers a change for a registered object by calling its update function.
+In PowerApps for update function, we’ll use OnSelect() event and this approach has 2 main advantages: